 Each and every musician creates music because of their fan base.
-You create music so that it may be enjoyed by others and not only heard by them.
+You make music so that others can enjoy it rather than just hear it.
 Fans will not fall in love with your music and the artist instantly; it takes patience and loyalty.

 The foundation of every musician's musical career is their fan base.
 They are the ones who will purchase, stream, and download your music, go to your gigs, purchase your merchandise, spread the word about you to their friends, like, comment on, and share your social media postings.

-They are the ones that are excited to hear about your most recent musical accomplishment or to listen to your upcoming release.
+They are the ones who are eager to find out about your most recent musical success or to hear your next release.

 Your fan base is a big source of income in addition to being important for following your musical journey.
 Your fans directly influence some of the major revenue streams for artists today, such as album sales, ticket sales, merch sales, and streaming money.

-So what makes your voice different from other singers?
-How do you want your fans to describe it?
-Do they need a way to explain it, or can they just hear it and know exactly what kind of artist you are?
+What sets your voice apart from that of other musicians?
+How do you want your followers to sum it up?
+Do they need an explanation, or are they content to simply hear it to know the kind of artist you are?

 Good music is the foundation of a successful career.
 That doesn't mean that you have to be a virtuoso or even a great singer, but it does mean that you will need to put some effort into creating high-quality songs.

-Don't get us wrong—it's possible for an artist with an incredible talent and/or voice to become famous with just one song, but more often than not, it takes multiple songs in order for fans and producers to notice your talent.
+Don't get us wrong—it's possible for an artist with incredible talent and/or voice to become famous with just one song, but more often than not, it takes multiple songs for fans and producers to notice your talent.

 You need to know who your audience is.
 What age range are they?
 Are they male or female?
 Do they have kids or not?
 What do they do on the weekends, and who do they hang out with?
 How much money do they make annually?
 And what are their goals in life (if any)?